-"Please finish your discussions and make sure that you have someone from your group ready to present the key takeaways" (orally or in chat if virtual).
+"Please finish your discussions and make sure that you have someone from your group ready to present the key takeaways" (in chat or orally if virtual).

 Small Group Sharing - Call on the spokesperson from each small group to share their group's key takeaways.